xdmushui/partner-center-sdk/develop/get-a-customer-s-utilization-record-for-azure.md

 ### REST response

 If successful, this method returns a collection of [Azure Utilization Record](azure-utilization-record-resources.md) resources in the response body.
-If the Azure utilization data is not yet ready in a dependent system, this method returns an HTTP Status Code 204 with a Retry-After header.
+If the Azure utilization data isn't yet ready in a dependent system, this method returns an HTTP Status Code 204 with a Retry-After header.

 #### Response success and error codes